CapnHawke/Game-Controller-Parts/Encoders/Xiao Breakout Board/v0.1.0 (TESTED - WORKS)/README.md

 ## Summary

-This is an UNTESTED design of a breakout board for a Seeed Studio Xiao nRF52840 wireless device.
+This is a design of a breakout board for a Seeed Studio Xiao nRF52840 wireless device.
 It is suitable for building a wireless game controller running firmware written and compiled by jfedor2.

 Please note that a lithium battery will be required for any final controller builds!
 It is strongly recommended that a user include a battery caddy for safe storage of an attached battery in a fixed location near the PCB.
 I have plans to create an STL for a suitable battery.